-119. Equipment to Comply with Certain Standards.
+119. Equipment to comply with certain standards.

-- (1) Unless otherwise authorized by the Director, materials and equipment used in the drilling or rig assisted workover operations in a licence area shall conform to such current standards as are listed in this section. - (2) Masts and sub-structures shall be in accordance with the relevant requirements of API Specifications for Drilling and Well Service Structures, Spec.
-4E. - (3) Rotary drilling equipment shall be in accordance with the relevant requirements of API Specification for Rotary Drilling Equipment, Spec.
-7. - (4) Well casing and tubing, (other than structural or drive casing and high strength casing and tubing) and drill pipe shall be in accordance with the relevant requirements of API, Specification for Casing and Tubing, Spec.
-5CT, and for drill pipe, Spec.
-5D. - (5) High strength well casing and tubing shall be in accordance with the relevant requirements of API Specification for High Strength Casing and Tubing, Spec.
-5CT. - (6) Wellhead equipment shall be in accordance with the relevant requirements of API Specification of Wellhead Equipment, Spec.
-6A. - (7) Hoisting equipment shall be in accordance with the relevant requirements of API Specification for Drilling and Production Hoisting Equipment, Spec.
-8A. - (8) The recommendations of API Recommended Practice for Hoisting Tool and Maintenance Procedures, RP 8B, shall be observed in the operation and maintenance of hoisting equipment. - (9) Wire rope shall be in accordance with the relevant requirements of API, Specification for Wire Rope, Spec.
-9A. - (10) The recommendations of API, Recommended Practice for Application, Care and Use of Wire Rope for Oil Field Service, RP 9B, shall be observed in the operation and maintenance of wire rope.
+(1) Unless otherwise authorized by the Director, materials and equipment used in the drilling or rig assisted work over operations in a licence area shall conform to such current standards as are listed in this section.

+(2) Masts and sub -structures shall be in accordance with the relevant requirements of A.P.I Specifications for Drilling and Well Service Structures, Spec, 4E.

+(3) Rotary drilling equipment shall be in accordance with the relevant requirements of A.P.I.
+Specification for Rotary Drilling Equipment, Spec.7.

+(4) Well casing and tubing, (other than structural or drive casing and high strength casing and tubing) and drill pipe shall be in accordance with the relevant requirements of A.P.I., Specification for Casing and Tubing, Spec, 5CT, and for drill pipe, Spec 5D.

+(5) High strength well casing and tubing shall be in accordance with the relevant requirements of A.P.I.
+Specification for High Strength Casing and Tubing, Spec.
+5CT.

+(6) Wellhead equipment shall in accordance with the relevant requirements of A.P.I.
+Specification of Wellhead Equipment, Spec.
+6A.

+(7) Hoisting equipment shall be in accordance with the relevant requirements of A.P.I Specification of Drilling and Production Hoisting Equipment, Spec, 8A.

+(8) The recommendations of A.P.I.
+Recommended Practice for Hoisting Tool and Maintenance Procedures, RP 8B, shall be observed in the operation and maintenance of hoisting equipment.

+(9) Wire rope shall be in accordance with the relevant requirements of A.P.I., Specification for Wire Rope, Spec 9A.

+(10) The recommendations of A.P.I., Recommended Practice for Application, Care and Use of Wire Rope for Oil Field Service, RP 9B, shall be observed in the operation and maintenance of wire rope.